pandikaadi/Qlue---Technical-Test---Back-End-Developer/README.md

 # Qlue---Technical-Test---Back-End-Developer
-This is a repository for Qlue Technical Test.
+This is a repository for Qlue Technical Test - Part 2.